willbubger/CS456MLModelPlatform/README.md

 5. Sign in using your username and password, then click "Login"
 ### Training a Dataset
 1. Navigate to "Upload Dataset" and click "Click to upload"
 2. Select the data you wish to process!
-(There are two sample data sets in the zip file called "classification_dataset_small.csv" and "linear_regression_data.csv" respectively)
+(There are two sample data sets in the zip file called `classification_dataset_small.csv` and `linear_regression_data.csv` respectively)
 3. Use the drop down menu located under "Select Target Variable" and select your target
 4. Under "Select Models", click the models you would like to use
 5. Click train models, the site will train the data on all of the models that are highlighted.